 - Touring Support – Without Walls uses the term ‘Touring support’ to refer to financial support that we provide to festivals to help them present a Without Walls show/work.

-- Without Walls – Without Walls is a consortium of festivals and organisations dedicated to supporting the development, creation and touring of new work by UK artists.
+- Without Walls – Without Walls is a network of festivals and organisations dedicated to supporting the development, creation and touring of new work by UK artists.
 Without Walls is a commissioning and touring network, not a funding programme.

 - Work led by – Without Walls will consider a project to be ‘led by’ a particular group of people if the majority of key creative team members identify as belonging to that group.
 For our open calls, please refer to the relevant guidance notes for more detailed information.